INFORMATION AND COMMUNICATIONS TECHNOLOGIES 9

 This course is designed to introduce Grade 9 students to coding with HTML.
 No platform will be used.
 It will include HTML5, CSS and Java Script.
 Each student will design, code, and verify their own web page.

 This is an introductory level course intended to expose students to computer technology.
-It will examine elementary aspects of computer architecture, terminology, and applications suitable for personal use such as databases, spreadsheets, and web pages.
+It will examine aspects of computer architecture, terminology, and applications.
 It will permit students to develop basic programming skills.
 The students will develop planning, organizational, and communication skills using relevant technology, as well as problem solving and basic programming skills.

 The challenge for students and teachers in Information Technology today is to develop an understanding of the fundamentals of information literacy and the tools required to prepare for, and participate in, an evolving information-based society.
-Four main areas will be considered: programming (using an object oriented language and HTML), networks, electronic communications (using a variety of software applications including multimedia).
+Four main areas will be considered: programming, networks, electronic communications (using a variety of software) and multimedia.

 Information Technology 12 is an extension of MICTS11.
 Students will be asked to solve increasingly complex problems using the skills introduced in MICTS11 and further developed in MICTS12.
-These include programming, web page design, network and multimedia skills.
+These include programming, network, and multimedia skills.
 Software and hardware will vary each year depending on available resources.

 Students will learn a variety of programming languages and structures.
 This course is designed for students interested in a career in programming.